coopTilleuls/CoopTilleulsMigrationBundle/Resources/doc/loaders.md

 }
 ```

-Method `getName` must return the name of the loader.
-Method `getNbRows` must return the total of loaded rows (for log
+Method `getNbRows` must return the total of loaded rows (for log usage).
+Method `execute` will contain the migration
-usage).
-Method `execute` will contain the migration script.
+script.

 As you can imagine, `getNbRows` & `execute` methods may be similar in some loaders, except about the query to execute.
 That's why an `AbstractLoader` can be used.
 It already implements `getNbRows` & `execute` methods, ready to use.
 You
-just need to implement code specific to your loader: methods `getName`, `load` & `getQuery`.
+just need to implement code specific to your loader: methods `load` & `getQuery`.

 ## Configure loader